estafette/estafette.io/content/getting-started/configuration.md

 ### Database

-Estafette CI supports Postgresql; this allows it to use CockroachDB as it's database.
+Estafette supports Postgresql; this allows it to use CockroachDB as it's database.
 Below is the required configuration to connect to the database.

 ```yaml
 database: